 Classes are offered online or in person at locations across the state.

 Visually inspect your property at least every 2 years or at tenant turnover.
 Look for potential lead hazards such damaged paint, peeling or chipping paint on friction surfaces such as windows, stair treads, and doors, and bare soil within five feet of your property.

 Promptly respond to any hazards you find and to tenants' reports of potential lead hazards.
 Cover bare soil within five feet of any painted structure on your lot.
 Correct damaged paint and wet clean interior surfaces.
 If renovation, repair, or painting will disturb six square feet or more of paint per room on the interior or 20 square feet or more of paint on the exterior of a pre-1978 house or child-occupied facility, you are required to hire a licensed Lead Hazard Control Firm. more

-Landlords are required to hire a Certified Environmental Lead Inspector or Technician to conduct an Independent Clearance Inspection every two years or at tenant turnover, whichever period is longer. details on who can perform lead work Update LHM Names, Form#
+Landlords are required to hire a Certified Environmental Lead Inspector to conduct an Independent Clearance Inspection every two years or at tenant turnover, whichever period is longer. details on who can perform lead work Update LHM Names, Form#

 If your property passes inspection, you will receive an HRC Certificate of Conformance from the inspector or technician.
-Even if you are licensed as a Certified Environmental Lead Inspector or Technician, you cannot inspect your own property.
+Even if you are licensed as a Certified Environmental Lead Inspector, you cannot inspect your own property.

-If you have the same tenants after two years, you may conduct a visual inspection of your property without hiring a licensed inspector or technician.
+If you have the same tenants after two years, you may conduct a visual inspection of your property without hiring a licensed inspector.